MinhLCTP/UM_Astro-Cosmo_Meetings/index.md

 Also note that meetings can be held either weekly or bi-weekly.
 The latter is indicated by a [B] following their names.
 Bi-weekly meetings that alternate are denoted with an [A].

-If you know some meetings that should be added to this list, please kindly contact me.
+If you know some meetings that should be added to this list, please kindly contact [Minh Nguyen](mailto:nguyenmn@umich.edu) - 3420 RL.

 ## Meeting schedule